waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
-ask - a question or set of instructions to generate the query.
+  "ask - a question or set of instructions to generate the query."
+]

 #### Options

+{
-- `--format`: choose the format of the response: text or json
-- `--dialect`: choose the database backend: snowflake or postgres
+  "format": "choose the format of the response: text or json", "dialect": "choose the database backend: snowflake or postgres" }

 #### Examples